<img src="http://www.eue21east.com/47538.png" style="display:none;">

 In this context, we use the term "content" to refer specifically to what is in your blog posts.
 And this matters on two fronts: quality and length.

 Without quality content the labor is all for naught.
-And quality entails both relevance and substance.
+And quality entails user intent, relevance, and substance.

 Google wants to direct people to websites that solve problems.
 To that end, according to Blog Tyrant